-Ask any expert, and they’ll tell you that there’s an art to finding the perfect whiskey decanter.
-“A decanter is meant to be displayed, so it should fit your home decor and represent your style,” says Clay Whittaker, freelance journalist and whiskey expert.
-“But, it should also be functional—your decanter shouldn't be needlessly difficult to lift or pour from, and you should consider how difficult it will be to clean or dust.”
+Ask any expert, and they’ll tell you that there’s an art to shopping for the perfect spirits decanter.
+We asked freelance journalist and whiskey expert Clay Whittaker to break it down.
+“A decanter is meant to be displayed, so it should fit your home decor and represent your style,” he says.
+“But, it should also be functional––your decanter shouldn't be needlessly difficult to lift or pour from, and you should consider how difficult it will be to clean or dust.”

-Bormioli Rocco's whiskey decanter set is both affordable and high quality.
+If you’re looking for high quality with an affordable price tag, Bormioli Rocco is always an excellent place to start.
 As one of Italy’s top glassware brands since 1825, this is a trusted name with a wide variety of glasses and accessories for any occasion.
-This set from the Selecta Collection is an excellent value with six matching 9.5-ounce, diamond-cut rocks glasses and a stunning glass decanter with a 33.75-ounce capacity, sealing stopper, and intricate starburst pattern cut into the glass.
-These pieces are crafted from fine sand and other premium raw materials.
-Plus, both the glasses and the decanter are dishwasher safe.
+This set is an excellent value with six matching 9.5-ounce diamond cut rocks glasses and a stunning glass decanter with a 33.5-ounce capacity, sealing stopper, and intricate starburst pattern cut into the glass.
+These pieces are crafted from fine sand and other raw materials; both the glasses and the decanter are dishwasher safe.

 Best Personalized: Home Wet Bar Draper Decanter

-Personalized glass items can oftentimes come off a bit tacky, but Home Wet Bar’s Italian-made Draper whiskey decanter is anything but.
-Choose your single letter, which will be laser engraved in an elegant, Olde English typeface on the decanter’s front panel.
+Often, personalized glass items can end up looking like corporate swag thanks to generic lettering, but Home Wet Bar’s Italian-made Draper decanter is anything but.
+Choose your single letter, which will be laser engraved in an elegant olde English typeface on the center of the decanter’s front panel (though if you purchase from Home Wet Bar’s own site, there are several different font choices, including classic, university, and script in addition to the Shakespearean option available elsewhere).
 Holding up to 24 ounces of the liquid of your choice, this personalized decanter makes for a great gift and is made from lead-free crystal.
-Note that it is dishwasher safe, and there's also the option not to monogram the decanter.

 Best Minimalist: Nambé Vie Decanter